imrebartis/lab-mongoose-movies/README.md

 ```

 ## Introduction
-Everyone likes celebrities, right?
-Well, even if you don't, now is your chance to create your own, better, fictional celebrities!
+Everyone likes celebs, right?
+Well, even if you don't, now is your chance to create your own, better, fictional celebs!
-Let's create an Express app with all the basic CRUD actions that will allow the user to create their own celebrities and edit them as they see fit.
+Let's create an Express app with all the basic CRUD actions that will allow the user to create their own celebs and edit them as they see fit.

 The user should be able to:

-1. See the list of celebrities.
+1. See the list of celebs.
 2. See the details of a celebrity.
-3. Add new celebrities.
+3. Add new celebs.
-4. Update existing celebrities.
+4. Update existing celebs.
-5. Delete celebrities.
+5. Delete celebs.

 But wait!
 That's not all!

-Once we have our celebrities, we need something for them to do!
+Once we have our celebs, we need something for them to do!
-Let's make up some movie ideas for our celebrities to star in.
+Let's make up some movie ideas for our celebs to star in.
 That means we'll need all the basic CRUD actions for movies as well.

 The user should be able to: